-It’s usually the homepage of any website that has the maximum number of internal links due to which, it carries the most link value.
+It’s usually the homepage of any website that has the maximum number of internal links on a page is due to which, it carries the most link value.
 The link value, as it is passed on in the following webpages, will be divided among other links present in those pages.

 As links pass their link value on, more links to a post mean more value.
-Internal links also give Google an idea of your website structure.
+Internal links also give Google an idea of your website structure and thats the purpose of adding links throughout your content.
 They help you to build a site hierarchy, allowing you to provide more value to important web pages on your site or blog posts than the rest.
+Having relevant internal links to a page or blog post for user benefits will help in SEO ranking.
 As Google deems web pages with more links to be more important than others, you’ll also increase the number of pages ranked with proper internal linking.

 What is Link Juice?